-Prayer: Lord, when I'm faced with adversity and I'm tempted to despair, help me not to hesitate to call on You for strength.
-Fill me with a growing passion for Your presence and Your Word.
+Prayer: Lord, when I am faced with adversity, and I am tempted to despair, don't let me fail to call on You for strength.
+Fill me with a growing passion for Your presence and Your Word, and help me to spend unhurried and undistracted time alone with You each day.
 Thank You that as I cooperate with Your plans and purposes for my life, I will grow constantly in strength, and become the overcomer You created me to be!

 |Caitie Hurst Releases Single, "How Could I Be Silent"|

 |Rhett Walker Band Announces Self-Titled EP for August 10|

 |Owl City Announces "Cinematic" North American Tour|

 Fri 20 Apr 2018 21:00:00 EST

 |Winter Jam Crowned Top First Quarter 2018 Music Tour|

 Fri 20 Apr 2018 20:00:00 EST

 Fri 20 Apr 2018 01:00:00 EST